-Should a Bitcoin casino have a gambling license?
+Should a Bitcoin Casino Have a Gambling Licence?

 It is important to understand that a gambling licence is necessary for an iGaming business to pass the application for a merchant bank account and to officially work with electronic payment systems.
-However, casinos don’t always share information, regardless of whether they hold a license or not.
-The most common gaming license among operators who share this data is Curacao.
+However, casinos don’t always share information, regardless of whether they hold a licence or not.
+The most common gaming licence among operators who share this data is Curacao.

 On the whole, Curacao is probably one of the most affordable jurisdictions for licensing online gaming.
 It also stands out as having one of the easiest market entry points and clear conditions.
 Operators are not restricted to a single cryptocurrency and can use any.
 In addition to offering players a choice of payment methods, it offers operators a tool to attract Bitcoin users.

-When the casino website is working with Bitcoin, all of the payment processing can be performed internally with no third party services involved, only the provider of the crypto payment infrastructure.
+When the casino website is working with Bitcoin, all of the payment processing can be performed internally with no third-party services involved, only the provider of the crypto payment infrastructure.
 Deposits and withdrawals are transferred almost instantly and Bitcoins move directly between the player’s and the casino’s Bitcoin wallets.
-Thus, the necessity to present a gaming license to any financial institutions is eliminated.
+Thus, the necessity to present a gaming licence to any financial institution is eliminated.
 Therefore, one could argue that when it comes to working with Bitcoin, a gambling licence is optional or at least not a prerequisite to accepting payments.

 On the other hand, a lot of players perceive a Bitcoin casino in the same way as any traditional online casino.
 They want to be sure that they bring their spare funds to a reputable and secure online environment and that their rights are protected by an independent authority.
 In this case, a valid gambling licence from one of the gaming licensing jurisdictions becomes an important marketing and player protection tool that contributes to player loyalty and considerably increases the casino’s reputation.